gatsbyjs/gatsby/docs/docs/processing-payments-with-square.md

 ### Accepting Square payments

 Square recommends using the Payments API instead because it offers much greater flecxibility.
-You can customize not only the look and feel of the checkout process but also the checkout process itself.
+You can customize not only the look and feel of the checkout process but also the checkout process itself, such as customizing the payment methods available.

 This process is broken into two steps: